Kelowna director turns camera on herself to break taboos - Kelowna Capital News

 “We wouldn’t want to share these very intimate and personal stories about ourselves without wanting to educate people.
 I personally don’t like writing about my personal life, but if it’s going to break the stigma for someone else, I mean if I’m not going to, who is?” said McEvoy.

-Now they have readers all over the world and a group of friends they meet with regularly called a Whee Love Wind Down where more than ten women, all with partners in chairs get together, trade stories, tips and tricks.
+Now they have readers all over the world and a group of friends they meet with regularly called a Wheel Love Wind Down where more than 10 women, all with partners in chairs get together, trade stories, tips and tricks.

 “People just don’t know what they don’t know,” said McEvoy.